pietroos/TS3ChannelCreator/README.md

 ## Use

-For use this tool after the installation is done, you need to access to your webserver, and go to index.php file.
+For use this tool, after the installation is done, you need to access to your webserver, and go to index.php file.
 The tool don't work if you are not in the TeamSpeak server

 ## Contribute